ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **Deployment**: This is the process of making a software system available for use.
 It involves installing the software on a computer or server, configuring it, and making it available to users.

 - **Maintenance**: This is the process of keeping a software system up to date and operational.
-It involves fixing defects, adding new features, and making improvements to the system.
+It involves fixing defects, adding new features, and improving the system.

 Software developers use programming languages and frameworks to write code, and they work with a variety of tools and technologies to build, test, and deploy software.
 They may also be responsible for managing and collaborating with a team of software developers, and for working with clients or stakeholders to understand and meet their needs.

-Software development is a constantly evolving field, and software developers must keep up with new technologies and best practices in order to create effective and efficient software solutions.
+Software development is a constantly evolving field, and software developers must keep up with new technologies and best practices to create effective and efficient software solutions.

 ## The Software Development Life Cycle (SDLC)

 The software development life cycle (SDLC) is the process of designing, creating, testing, and maintaining software applications and systems.
 It involves a series of steps or phases that are followed in a logical order to ensure that the final product is of high quality and meets the needs of the users.
 The SDLC is an iterative process, meaning that it may involve going back to previous phases to make changes or improvements.
 It is also common for the phases to overlap or for multiple phases to be occurring simultaneously.

-There are many different models of the SDLC, but most of them include the following phases:
+There are many models of the SDLC, but most of them include the following phases:

 - **Planning**: In this phase, the project scope and goals are defined, as well as the resources and timeline needed to complete the project.